This module is designed to help users who have difficulty hearing audible cues, or who have difficulty using a keyboard.

 - Use slow keys

-If this option is enabled, you must hold the key down for a specified length of time (adjustable with the slider) before the keystroke will be accepted.
+If this option is enabled, you must hold the key down for a specified length of time (adjustable with the spin box) before the keystroke will be accepted.
 This helps prevent accidental key strokes.

 - Use bounce keys

-If this option is enabled, you must wait for a specified length of time (configurable with the slider) before the next key press can be accepted.
+If this option is enabled, you must wait for a specified length of time (configurable with the spin box) before the next key press can be accepted.
 This prevents accidental multiple key strokes.

 There are two sections to this panel.

 Use gestures for activating sticky keys and slow keys Here you can activate keyboard gestures that turn on the following features: Mouse Keys: Press Shift+NumLock Sticky keys: Press Shift key 5 consecutive times Slow keys: Hold down Shift for 8 seconds Turn sticky keys and slow keys off after a certain period of inactivity